Ever wonder how an enterprise manages a haystack of calls, while only employing a handful of operators?

 7. Call Routing

 A much important aspect of a call centre is the constant efforts to improve their agent’s performance.
 For this, a call centre needs to keep track of all the calls and analyse them thoroughly.
-With IVR, every call gets recorded automatically.
+With IVR System, every call gets recorded automatically.
 Most IVR providers don’t implement any additional fees for call recording.
 This ensures a smooth and hassle-free improvement in services.

 8. Outbound IVR